Menu

 7. Always Read Out Loud Everything You Write

-Unless you’re crafting a YouTube video script or a podcast, you might forget that written marketing copy needs to flow audibly as well.
-This is because, when people read your writing, they hear your words internally as part of their personal inner speech.
+Unless you’re crafting a YouTube video script or a podcast, you might forget that written marketing copy also needs to flow audibly.
+This is because when people read your writing, they hear your words internally as part of their personal inner speech.

 This is known as subvocalization.